-As a final note, we tested installing all four APK files on Fire OS 220.127.116.11, the most recent software version as of July 7th, 2018.
-That version has no issues installing, and the Install icon was never greyed out.
+As a final note, we tested installing all four APK files on Fire OS 220.127.116.11 and above.
+Any newer version contain no issues installing, and the Install icon was never greyed out.
 If you’re looking to install these four applications and you are still running Fire OS 18.104.22.168, try updating your Fire OS software to 22.214.171.124, then to 126.96.36.199.
 The updates take a while, with each taking about fifteen minutes, so make sure you have some time to update your tablet.

 Rebooting and Logging into Google Play